1712n/twitter-bot-challenge/README.md

 pip install -U 'pymongo[srv]'
 ```

-You can find a Github Action template [here](.github/workflows/gh-action-template.yml), please make sure to you copy it to your branch and change the name of the branch in the yaml file.
+You can find a Github Action template [here](.github/workflows/gh-action-template.yml), please make sure you copy it to your branch and change the name of the branch in the yaml file.
 This will help the action's execution.

 #### Usage